The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Introduction

-\item For manifolds where the quantum connection has been computed, one can verify the conjectures by hand.
-More conceptually, when quantum cohomology has a mirror description in terms of a superpotential, one can apply algebro-geometric methods to the Gauss-Manin connection of that superpotential, and then derive conclusions about the quantum connection by a Fourier-Laplace transform (this is the motivation mentioned above).
+\item Suppose that quantum cohomology has a mirror description in terms of a Landau-Ginzburg model (a variety with a function, called superpotential).
+One can apply algebro-geometric methods to the Gauss-Manin connection of that superpotential, and derive conclusions about the quantum connection by a Fourier-Laplace transform; this is the motivation mentioned above.
 We refer to Section \ref{subsec:classical-gauss-manin} for further explanation of that strategy, which has seen extensive use in the literature.
 For instance, (i) is proved for certain complete intersections in projective space in \cite[Proposition 7.4]{sanda-shamoto19}, based on results in \cite{reichelt-sevenheck17}.
-This method extend to cases which are not covered by the previously mentioned self-contained arguments (even for Fano toric manifolds, the quantum cohomology can fail to be semisimple \cite[Remark 5.1]{ostrover-tyomkin08}).
+This method addresses cases which are not covered by the previously mentioned elementary arguments (even for Fano toric manifolds, the quantum cohomology can fail to be semisimple \cite[Remark 5.1]{ostrover-tyomkin08}).
 As for future outlook, one could hope to apply such arguments in the context of the ``intrinsic mirror symmetry'' of Gross-Siebert, where $M$ admits a (singular) anticanonical divisor $D$ which makes it into a maximal log Calabi-Yau pair \cite[Definition 2.7]{gross-siebert18}.

 \item For any $\lambda \in \bC$ we have a Fukaya category $\mathit{Fuk}_\lambda(M)$, which is a $\bZ/2$-graded $A_\infty$-category over $\bC$.
 This category is zero unless $\lambda$ is an eigenvalue of $[\omega_M] \ast$.
 The cyclic open-closed map \cite{ganatra19} is a map from negative cyclic homology to ordinary (co)homology, more precisely a $u$-linear map